MicrosoftDocs/win32/desktop-src/gdi/using-the-font-and-text-output-functions.md

 ---
-Description: 'This section describes how you can use the font and text-output functions to draw normal text, draw text from different fonts on the same line, rotate lines of text, display the font-selection common dialog-box, enumerate fonts, and so on:' ms.assetid: 'b59f3a1e-48fe-465c-b958-1beac1ba90fe'
+Description: This section describes how you can use the font and text-output functions to draw normal text, draw text from different fonts on the same line, rotate lines of text, display the font-selection common dialog-box, enumerate fonts, and so on ms.assetid: b59f3a1e-48fe-465c-b958-1beac1ba90fe
-title: 'Using the Font and Text-Output Functions'
+title: Using the Font and Text-Output Functions ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Font and Text-Output Functions